 Taurus TX22 Review: Features

 Here’s the top of the frame.
 You can see the polymer rail guides — that’s all this low-pressure pistol needs.
 The magazine release spring is down in the grip well, at the front of the frame.
 Both thumb safety levers are visible at the rear.

 Safety and Rear Sight Dovetail

-This particular TX22 has three safeties…a trigger safety, a striker block and an ambidextrous thumb safety.
+This particular TX22 has three safeties: a trigger safety, a striker block, and an ambidextrous thumb safety.
 The gun will not fire unless the trigger is pulled all the way to the rear, and is drop-safe.
 The striker block sees to that.
 It is available with or without a thumb safety.

 Barrel and Recoil Spring

 It could use some polishing but it functioned well overall.